 Out of the corner of his eye he saw Nanao look away.
 That told him everything he needed before she even spoke.
 "Inner Hollows have occurred in the past.
 As you can imagine, the result was never pretty.
 There are no recorded cases of anyone succeeding in… removing the infestation.
 I don't know how to advise you."

 The delicate-seeming woman then swiveled back to him.
 "But I do know how to train you.
-And if anyone could manage to find a viable solution for winning, it's you, Ichigo-san.
+And if anyone could manage to luck out and find a viable solution for winning, it's you, Ichigo-san.
 You have a knack for coming out against impossible odds.
 So I will continue to aid you until a solution can be found.
 And I hope to see you standing as proud as you do right now."

 She drew closer to assure him.
 "You have every reason to be proud of yourself."